-The following sections of this document will set out:

-- how we will prioritise suspected breaches of planning control; - how to report a suspected breach of planning control; - how we will investigate suspected breaches of planning control; - how we will take formal enforcement action against breaches of planning control; and - who is responsible for implementing and monitoring these policies.
+- 1.10 The following sections of this document will set out: - how we will prioritise suspected breaches of planning control; - how to report a suspected breach of planning control; - how we will investigate suspected breaches of planning control; - how we will take formal enforcement action against suspected breaches of planning control; and, - who is responsible for implementing and monitoring these policies.

-2.0 Priorities
+2. PRIORITIES